yob/em-ftpd/README.markdown

     - a boolean indicating if path was successfully created as a new directory

     get_file(path, &block)
-    - a string with the file contents at the requested path or nil if the user isn't permitted to access that path
+    - nil if the user isn't permitted to access that path
+    - an IOish (File, StringIO, IO, etc) object with data to send back to the client
+    - a string with the file data to send to the client
+    - an array of strings to join with the standard FTP line break and send to the client

 The driver MUST have one of the following methods.
 Each method MUST accept a block and yield the appropriate value: